hplus99/python_matplotlib_clipboard/README.md

 # python_matplotlib_clipboard

+This code is aimed to create a plot using matplotlib and Tkinter interface.
-A plot is created using matplotlib and copied to a clipboard of either Windows or MacOS.
+The plot can also be copied to the clipboard (either Windows or MacOS).